 Complete the first page together.
 Introduce the activity on the second page to students and complete it together.
 Then release students to do the remaining activities on their own.
-(In case there is any confusion: Where it says "number word" they should write the number out in word form, i.e. twelve.
-On the ten frame they should color in the number of squares (i.e. 12).
+(In case there is any confusion: Where it says "numeral" students should write the number (6 or 8) and for "number word" they should write the number out in word form, i.e. six or eight.
+On the ten frame they should color in 6 or 8 squares.